Water Taking Permit Amendment for Alamos Gold - Island Gold District Exploration

 What Could Change

-If approved, Alamos Gold could take up to 119 million litres of water daily from these four sources for exploration drilling.
+If approved, Alamos Gold could draw up to 119 million litres of water daily from four sources for exploration drilling.
 The permit would last 10 years with year-round access.
-New conditions may be added to protect water levels and aquatic ecosystems.
+As a Category 3 permit, it may come with strict monitoring conditions.

 Key Issues

-• Are the proposed daily water volumes appropriate given the Category 3 risk classification?
+• Are the proposed daily water volumes appropriate for the local watershed?

 How to Participate